griffinwalker/griffler/README.md

     - rollback button to deploy the previous commit, before the PR
   - db of test runs
   - api
-- testapp - a webapp to be tested of the merged PR's
+- testapp-staging - a webapp to be tested of the PR
   - webpage - should have a number of elements that can be tested with playwright UI tests eg:  text input boxes, dropdown menu, hamburger menu, links etc
   - api - to be tested with playwright REST integration tests
 - test cluster - the master tester that runs the tests